DBDock

 Secure Configuration Management

-dbdock.config.json(safe for version control) - Sensitive secrets β Environment variables (NEVER commit to git)
+dbdock.config.json(safe for version control), or env vars - Sensitive secrets → Environment variables (e.g.

 npx dbdock init, DBDock automatically: